Clubs and Societies

 Boys and girls, no previous experience required, just buckets of enthusiasm.
 A perfect opportunity to learn an awesome sport and make new friends.
 Play in the University Mixed Lax Cuppers tournament, join us for loads of socials with other colleges and get some cool college kit to wear (with some pride I might add considering you’ll be joining an LMH team who are the defending league champions!).

-LGBT Society provides support to LMH LGBT students from both a welfare and social perspective.
+LGBTQ Society provides support to LMH LGBT students from both a welfare and social perspective.
 We normally meet twice a term for (relatively) relaxed drinks.
 Dates/ times are put on our noticeboard in Hell’s passage and circulated on the JCR/MCR mailing lists.
-The LGBT rep also acts as a point of contact for anyone wishing to discuss any LGBT issues in confidence or just for a comforting cup of tee!
-There is also a University LGBT Society.
+The LGBTQ rep also acts as a point of contact for anyone wishing to discuss any LGBT issues in confidence or just for a comforting cup of tee!
+There is also a University LGBTQ Society.

 Rugby at LMH is a good laugh, and also pretty successful.
 LMH’s Jeremy Mather played fly-half for the Dark Blues in the 129th Varsity Match, where Oxford beat Cambridge 21-10.
 LMH Rugby team currently grace the 2nd division and performed well in last year’s college Cuppers competition (reaching a semi-final).
 Matches take place on Tuesday afternoons, either at our home ground at Marston Road or away at another college.
 We train every Sunday afternoon.